sedEZ/K-means-Clustering/README.md

 -Method of initializing the K centroids: Randomly picked K points of data in data_x as centroids

+## Datasets used in this code
+-Abalone dataset

+-sklearn iris dataset

 ## Data Preprocessing
  I need your help for another 3 settings: